cck232323/Petamant/README.md

 Acknowledgments
 Bootstrap team for the responsive UI framework
 ASP.NET Core team for the excellent web framework
-All contributors who have helped improve this project
+All contributors who have helped improve this